cncjs/cncjs/README.md

 ## Installation

 Node.js v4 or higher is recommended.
-You can install [nvm](https://github.com/creationix/nvm) to manage multiple Node.js versions.
+You can use Git to install [nvm](https://github.com/creationix/nvm#manual-install) to manage multiple Node.js versions.

 If you're using Node.js v4 or earlier versions, it's recommended that you use npm v3 to install packages.
 To upgrade, run:
 ```bash